isomerpages/sciencecentre-emag/pages/A Shiny New Year: The Science of Disco Balls.md

 <p>"I'm a mirrorball / I'll show you every version of yourself tonight /
 I'll get you out on the floor / Shimmering beautiful" - Taylor Swift, "Mirrorball"</p>
 </blockquote>
+<p>How does the disco ball create the "shimmering beautiful" light shows
+referenced in Taylor Swift's song?
+Disco balls are spherical objects covered with hundreds or thousands of tiny mirrors.
+When a light shines on the disco ball, the many little mirrors reflect the light beam at myriad angles all at the same, throwing light spots all over the room.
+As the disco ball rotates, the light spots move, creating brilliant displays.</p>
-<p>Interestingly, the disco ball was first invented by electricians for a
+<p>Fittingly, the dazzling novel lighting effect was first engineered by
-shindig.
-The <a href="https://www.mentalfloss.com/article/653099/disco-ball-facts-history" rel="noopener nofollow" target="_blank">earliest mention of a disco ball</a> appears
-in a 1897 issue of <em>The Electrical Worker</em>, a trade publication in Charlestown, Massachusetts, in a description of a ballroom that featured a "mirrored ball" above a dance floor.
+electricians for a shindig.
+The <a href="https://www.mentalfloss.com/article/653099/disco-ball-facts-history" rel="noopener nofollow" target="_blank">earliest mention of a disco ball</a> appears in an 1897 issue of <em>The Electrical Worker</em>, a trade publication in Charlestown, Massachusetts, in a description of a ballroom that featured a "mirrored ball" above a dance floor.
 However, this was a one-off item not intended for commercial use.</p>
 <p>The next tangible disco ball was a <a href="https://www.mentalfloss.com/article/64276/myriad-reflector-early-forgotten-disco-ball" rel="noopener nofollow" target="_blank">"myriad reflector"</a> patented